profsmith89/ctps/_sources/chap05.md

 *   Discuss the purpose of a shim library [design and CS concepts].
 ```

+## Guessing a number

-**Guessing a number.** Let's build an extremely simple (and silly) game involving randomness.
+Let's build an extremely simple (and silly) game involving randomness.
 This game will have the computer "think" of a number between 1 and 100, and then we will try to guess it.

 The core of this game is generating a secret number, and if we can figure out how to do that in Python, we can probably build the rest of the game based on stuff we've already learned (i.e., using loops and conditionals).
 Given our recent mentions about randomness, you've probably guessed that having a computer "think" of a number means that it should randomly select a number within a given range.
 As we have experienced lately, the Python library often has exactly the functionality we need, and it is true once again in this instance.
 We simply need to import [the `random` library](https://docs.python.org/3/library/random.html) and invoke its `randint` function, specifying the range we desire.